'Forever in our hearts': Remembering Parkland 3 years after shooting

 “It feels like just yesterday that I hugged her and sent her on her way with chocolate in her bag.” he said.
 “My wife and I never imagined it would be the last time we’d see her.”

+At 2:21 p.m., the crowd stood in silence for six minutes — the length of the Parkland gunman’s shooting spree.
+The time of 2:21 p.m. was chosen because that’s when the shooting started.

+In Parkland, spiritual leaders planned to lead an evening of communal healing and hope at Pine Trails Park, not far from Stoneman Douglas.
+A short video was planned along with a candle-lighting ceremony.

-Fort Lauderdale Mayor Dean Trantalis spoke of the importance of remembering the 17 souls lost “that terrible day” but also of the need for action in putting a stop to school shootings so kids can go to class without fear.
+In Fort Lauderdale, Mayor Dean Trantalis spoke of the importance of remembering the 17 souls lost “that terrible day” but also of the need for action in putting a stop to school shootings so kids can go to class without fear.

 “It’s important to change our gun laws in the U.S., focus on mental health and point out trouble before tragedy occurs,” he said.
 “We must restrict the use and sale of weapons and spend more time healing those who are troubled.”